JimThatcher/SDPlugins-Sportscaster/README.md

 ![image](https://user-images.githubusercontent.com/6655043/190545504-dbc1e0d1-6dd1-4430-a863-6e51062c62fa.png)

-A packaged version of the plugin is included in the Binaries folder of the 'Sports Streamer' repository.
+A packaged version of the plugin is included in the Binaries folder of the `Sports Streamer` repository.
 This plugin is based on the template provided by Elgato at https://github.com/elgatosf/streamdeck-plugintemplate.